Schools Liaison Officer

-Thanks to a donation from Tim Bunting (1982) to help cover the increased cost, Helena Blair joined us as our full-time SLO in 2016.
+Thanks to a donation from Tim Bunting (1982) to help cover the increased cost, we recruited a full-time SLO in 2016.

 Across the University progress is being made with access initiatives.
 In October 2017 Cambridge admitted more students from the state sector than anytime in the last 35 years.

-Within Helena’s first year she was able to:
+Within the first year, our full time SLO was able to:

 - Continue the work of HE+ Somerset: bringing over 140 year 12 students from 10 state schools in Somerset together to hear more about Cambridge University, participate in subject taster sessions and undertake super-curricular activities